Genes and gems with Retina Specialists

 The boy appeared to be 4–5 dioptres hypermetropic and rubbed or poked his eyes a lot, which is typical of children with LCA and can potentially cause associated corneal and other ocular damage.
 In December 2017, Spark Therapeutics obtained FDA approval for Luxturna (voretigene neparvovec), a gene therapy which has improved vision in children and young adults with the RPE65 mutation.
 The adenovirus-mediated gene augmentation therapy is injected under the retina.
 Cells with the non-functioning gene are invaded by a functioning gene that replaces the non-functioning gene to make the cell function normally.
 Of course, that is only viable while there are still functioning photoreceptors to work with, which means time is of the essence.

-The parents, however, need answers quickly.
+The parents, however, need answers quickly, said A/Prof Vincent.
 They want to know if he will go blind and whether other members of the family will develop it or potentially be born with the same genetic issue.
 Can anything be done to slow down the process and what decisions do they need to make, in terms of the child’s educational pathways?
 Clinicians also need to know what else might be happening in this child’s body that may be associated with the retinal changes.

 When a child presents with unexplained loss of vision, the search for inherited disorders begins.
 Many countries do not have access to genetic testing and, in a small country such as New Zealand, the numbers of cases with such rare genetic disorders can be infinitesimal, which not only emphasises the need for geneticists such as A/Prof Vincent to have international connections, but also to have the tools to make a timely diagnosis.